 California and Texas are the two largest sources of revenue for our title segment and, in 2017, California-based premiums accounted for 29.5% of premiums earned by our direct operations and 0.7% of our agency premium revenues.
 Texas-based premiums accounted for 18.2% of premiums earned by our direct operations and 10.3% of our agency premium revenues.
 In the aggregate, California and Texas accounted for approximately 14.5% and 14.2%, respectively, of our total title insurance premiums for 2017.
-A significant part of our revenues and profitability are therefore subject to our operations in California and Texas and to the prevailing regulatory conditions in these states.
-Adverse regulatory developments in California and Texas, which could include reductions in the maximum rates permitted to be charged, inadequate rate increases or more fundamental changes in the design or implementation of the California and Texas title insurance regulatory framework, could have a material adverse effect on our results of operations and financial condition.
+A significant part of our revenues and profitability are therefore subject to our operations in California and Texas, which could include reductions in the maximum rates permitted to be charged, inadequate rate increases or more fundamental changes in the design or implementation of the California and Texas title insurance regulatory framework, could have a material adverse effect on our results of operations and financial condition.